/

 The successor to part-fibre is FTTP (Fibre to the Premises).
 This removes the copper wire entirely.

-With Full Fibre, a glass cable runs straight into your living room wall.
+With Full Fibre, a fibre line runs directly to your home.
 Because light travels efficiently through glass, performance is far less affected by distance than copper, so speeds are much more consistent.
 If you pay for 500Mbps, you’re far more likely to see close-to-advertised speeds (especially on wired Ethernet), with less variation due to line length.
-Full fibre also offers "symmetrical" speeds, meaning your uploads are just as fast as your downloads—crucial for Zoom calls and gaming.
+Full fibre can offer symmetrical speeds, but not every FTTP package does — upload speeds still depend on the provider, network, and package.

 5. VERDICT: DO YOU NEED TO UPGRADE?

-Despite being older tech, part-fibre isn't dead yet.
-If you live alone or in a couple and mainly use the internet for Netflix and emails, a standard 60Mbps part-fibre connection is perfectly adequate and often cheaper.
+Despite being older tech, part-fibre is not dead yet.
+If you live alone or in a couple and mainly use the internet for Netflix and emails, a standard 60Mbps part-fibre connection is often adequate and usually cheaper.

-However, if you have a family of four with kids downloading Xbox games while you try to work from home, the limited bandwidth and copper interference of part-fibre will likely cause buffering.
-In that case, the jump to Full Fibre is worth every penny.
+However, if you have a family of four with kids downloading Xbox games while you try to work from home, the limited bandwidth and variability of part-fibre will more likely cause slowdowns.
+In that case, the jump to Full Fibre is often worth it.

 CONNECTION TYPE COMPARISON